CryptoSailors/cryptosailors-guides/Testnets/CrossFi-Documentation/CrossFi-TestNet-UserGuide/README.md

 g.
 Close the **"Window"** and refresh the page to update the amount of the tokens in your account. <img src="https://i.postimg.cc/sxhvmmV7/15.jpg"/></a>

 h.
 You should see in the **"Balances"** section **"10 XFI"** and **"100 MPX tokens"**. <img src="https://i.postimg.cc/fW8ZLphP/16.jpg"/></a> <img src="https://i.postimg.cc/G34r4zhh/17.jpg"/></a>

+## 3. Join to the CrossFi wallet

+The next step is join to the **"CrossFi wallet"** which we will use to perform our transactions.

+**Please note** You need a seed phrase of your MetaMask wallet which you use to register on the "CrossFi Hub" portal.

+a.
+Go to the **"CrossFi Console"** website, [click here](https://test.xficonsole.com)